ITfoxtec/FoxIDs/docs/logging.md

 FoxIDs default log errors and events including the time and the client IP address.

-The two support log options `Settings:Options:Log` is:
+The two supported log options `Settings:Options:Log` is:

 - `Stdout` which logs to the console output.
-This log options is used for Deploy / Kubernetes deployment.
+This log options are used for Deploy / Kubernetes (k8s) deployment.
 - `ApplicationInsights` which sends logs to [Application Insights](#application-insights) and the logs can subsequently be view in FoxIDs Control.

+The [log settings](#log-settings) and [log stream](#log-stream) are available for both log options.

 ## Application Insights